-Kylie is passionate about the nexus between educational leadership and practice, and has an interest in theorising educational leadership as practice/praxis.
-Her program of research is aimed at positively influencing professional practice in schools in the fields of middle leading, teacher collaboration, professional learning and literacy education.
-This includes investigating influences of middle leadership to student and teacher learning; teacher collaboration and the elements to support whole school collaborative practices; school and university collaborative partnerships; and digital literacy in primary schools.
+Kylie is passionate about the nexus between educational leadership and practice, and has an interest in theorising educational leadership in context by working in partnership with the profession.
+Her program of research is aimed at positively influencing professional practice in schools in the fields of middle leadership, school leadership, teacher collaboration, and teacher and leadership professional learning.
+This includes investigating influences of middle leadership to student and teacher learning; teacher collaboration and the elements to support whole school collaborative practices; and school and university collaborative partnerships.

-She has published 5 journal articles, 4 book chapters and 1 book and has led or contributed to teams that have attracted more than $2M in funding.
-Her contributions to practice include the writing and publication of illustrators of practice for Highly Accomplished career stage for the Australian Institute of Teaching and School Leadership (AITSL) and national teaching resources in financial literacy.
+She has published 7 journal articles, 5 book chapters, 1 book and 2 research reports and has led or contributed to teams that have attracted more than $4M in funding.
+Her contributions to practice includes the writing and publication of illustrators of practice for Highly Accomplished career stage for the Australian Institute of Teaching and School Leadership (AITSL) and national teaching resources in financial literacy.

 Kylie is currently the lead academic for the NSW Department of Education (NSW DoE) School Leadership Institute (SLI) Aspiring Principals Leadership Program.
 This program is a 12 month program co-designed by NSW DoE SLI and UOW, aimed at supporting and developing the next generation of principals in NSW public schools.

 Kylie is an experienced educator with diverse experiences across multiple states and sectors.
 She has 20 years experience in educational organisations such as schools and university.
 She has held roles such as teacher, deputy principal, curriculum writer, curriculum consultant and lecturer.
-She is a keen contributor and leader in professional education associations and is currently serving on the NSW Australian Council for Educational Leaders (ACEL) executive board and was the past NSW President for the Australian Literacy Educators' Association (ALEA).
+She is a keen contributor and leader in professional education associations and is currently serving as the NSW President for the Australian Council for Educational Leaders (ACEL) and was the past NSW President for the Australian Literacy Educators' Association (ALEA).

 Kylie is currently supervising 5 doctorate students.